harshilpatel/emulating-object-based-networking/README.md

 Assignment 4
     How to run:
+        A. To run locally on seperate terminals
+            a.
+Run `cd assignment_0304/server` and `cd assignment_0304/client` on seperate terminals
+            b.
+Run `./run.sh` on both terminals
+        B. To run remotely using a single terminal
             a.
 Navigate the directory -> `cd assignment_0304`
             b.
 Build the docker images `./build.sh`
             c.
 Run the images in containers -> `./run.sh`
             d.
 Two containers with names *rpc-server* *rpc-client* should start and begin communicating as visibile earlier.
             e.
 The logs, if required are visible for running containers with `./logs.sh`
             f.
 Stop the containers -> `./stop.sh`